mindspore-lab/mindone/examples/dit/README.md

 **Experimental Features**:

 - We also support finetuning VideoDiT model on a toy dataset `imagenet_samples/videos/`.
-It consists of three videos generated using `examples/svd` based on the three images in `imagenet_samples/images/`.
+It consists of three videos generated using VideoLDM (`examples/svd`) based on the three images in `imagenet_samples/images/`.
 To run finetuning experiments on Ascend devices, use:
 ```bash
 python train_video.py --config configs/training/video/class_cond_finetune.yaml
 ```